mariakalimeri/sharable-r-tutorial/README.md

 It is not necessary to have each function in its own file - although it usually makes the code easier to read/access by others - but when you add more than one function in a file make sure to add the documentation for each function just before its definition.

 Some notes on documentation.
-I find it always very usefull to have a working example.
-This often may need one or two built-in datasets.
-These help to demonstrate the input that the function expects and to have a working example that is short (i.e. you don't have to generate data in the example to run the function).
+I find it always very usefull to have at least one example per function.
+Even for a "quick and dirty" package, working examples are sometimes saving the day.
+Especially if you need to demonstrate the structure of the function's input parameter(s).
+Such a thing may need one or two built-in datasets.
+We will add a demo dataset, a couple of steps later.

+Let's take a moment and look at the package's `NAMESPACE` now.
+In the above code notice two things, first the explicit call `dplyr::summarise_if` and second, at the documentation chunck, the entry:

+    #' @importFrom magrittr %>%

+They both make sure that you package will have all needed imports for this function to work, i.e. packages `dplyr` and `magrittr` in this case.
+At this point we need to add these two dependencies in the file `DESCRIPTION` but let's not do it yet.
+Simply for demo purposes, we will let `devtools::check()` pick up this error a bit later on.

 ### Step 4: Process documentation